ivet-tabakova/greet-api/README.md

 This app allows the user to connect with favorite artists, creators and influencers by using an API to pull data and display the results.
 Every object is presented as a card with details (image, name, description and category).
 You can filter the results in several ways - by category, by name and by price.
 'Add To Cart' button sends the user to another page where he can fill in his details and receive a greeting from the celebrity he has chosen.
+Every requirement is implemented and the design is improvised and simple.

 ## Features
 - Pulls data from API and renders the results
 - Filter the results
-- Link to another page, where you can receive a greeting from the celebrity
+- Sort the results
+- Infinite Scroll
+- Loading state

 ## Installation
 1. Clone the Repository: